tildeee/oo-ride-share/README.md

 - For a given driver, calculate their total revenue for all trips.
 Each driver gets 80% of the trip cost _after_ a fee of $1.65 is subtracted.

 **All of this code must be written TDD and have tests.**

+### Wave 3

+Our program needs a way to make new trips and appropriately assign a driver and passenger.

+Let's make a `TripDispatcher`

+- driver has add trip
+- passenger has add trip

+- statuses, assigning trips